-The new canal being built between the Pacific and Caribbean with Chinese funding incorporates deep-water ports, an oil pipeline, railroad and international airport.
-It has been an ambitious attempt to deliver greater economic benefits to the country, and the project is indicative of China’s economic encroachment in the region.
+The proposed construction of a canal between the Pacific and Caribbean with Chinese funding incorporates deep-water ports, an oil pipeline, railroad, and international airport is an ambitious attempt to deliver greater economic benefits to the country.
+The project is indicative of China’s economic encroachment in the region.
 However, the project has not started due to the negative environmental impact and questions around its viability.

 América Móvil’s Claro has a clear lead in all of Nicaragua’s telecom sectors, including fixed-line, mobile, broadband, and pay TV.
 The number of mobile subscribers overtook the number of fixed lines in early 2002, and the mobile sector now accounts for most lines in service.

 Telefónica sold its operations in Nicaragua to Millicom in 2019.
 Millicom’s Tigo (previously Telefónica’s Movistar) is the only company competing with Claro in the fixed-line and mobile market.
-In the mobile sector, Movistar holds almost one third of the market, but in the fixed-line sector, it has only about 10% market share.
+In the mobile sector, Tigo holds almost a third of the market, but in the fixed-line sector it has only about 10% market share.

 Although it is challenging to predict and interpret the long-term impacts of the crisis as it develops, these have been acknowledged in the industry forecasts contained in this report.